 When to send a child or worker home: Exclusion guidelines

 In group settings, illness can spread rapidly.
-Child care providers are encouraged to call the Communicable Disease Outreach program at Snohomish Health District to discuss guidelines for observing, responding to, and reporting symptoms of illness.
+Child care providers are encouraged to call the Child Care Health Outreach program at Snohomish Health District to discuss guidelines for observing, responding to, and reporting symptoms of illness.
 Programs staff can:

 - Advise on when a child is too sick to be in care